Your complete guide to the Changing of the Guard at Buckingham Palace, Horse Guards and Windsor Castle.

 Plus details of the spectacular State, Royal and Military Ceremonial Events in London.

-Changing the Guard at Buckingham Palace is a must-see free London attraction!
+Changing of the Guard at Buckingham Palace is a must-see free London attraction!

 The Queen's Life Guard protect the official entrance to Buckingham Palace and St. James's Palace.